jparrott06/Assignment1-AkhtarParrott/README.md

     <details>
     <summary>home.html </summary>
     This is the homepage the user will see once logged into the Chirpy webapp (our version of Twitter).
-    It's basic structure is as follows:
+    Its basic structure is as follows:
     <br>
     1. Left sidebar which has links to
+    ```
         1. (Home)
         2. (#Explore)
         3. (Notifications)